CGS Study Abroad Programs

 The London Humanities Program uses the museums, parks, theaters, and famous homes of London and surrounding areas to extend and enrich classroom instruction in literature, art, and philosophy.
 Together the program’s two courses will develop students’ understanding of major movements in the arts and philosophy while honing their appreciation of both.
 The courses will also enhance students’ understanding of how the humanities reflect and affect the social, political, and scientific contexts in which they are produced and shape how we think of ourselves as humans.

-These two courses will replace the humanities course required in the spring semester of the freshman year (HU 102) and the fall semester of the sophomore year (HU 201).
+These two courses, in the September Program curriculum, will replace the humanities courses required in the second semester of the freshman year (HU 102) and the fall semester of the sophomore year (HU 201).

-The Fall College of General Studies London Program provides a unique opportunity for first-semester sophomores to study in one of the world’s most cosmopolitan cities.
+The Fall CGS London Program provides a unique opportunity for first-semester sophomores to study in one of the world’s most cosmopolitan cities.
 Over the course of the 15-week program, students will take the CGS core curriculum (History of Western Ethics; Evolution and Biodiversity; Revolutions in China and Russia) along with one four-credit elective and a three-credit British culture course.
 Excursions to museums, theaters, and historical sites in surrounding towns and cities complement the curriculum.

-Usually CGS faculty lead international trips once or twice a year, during spring break or in May.
+Typically, we have CGS faculty who lead international trips once or twice a year (during spring break or in May) as part of their research.
 In recent years, students have traveled to China, Tibet, Egypt, and Peru.
-These are short excursions (about two weeks) that can be taken for academic credit as well as for the pleasure of travel.
+These are short excursions, usually about two weeks, that can be taken for academic credit or for personal enrichment.
+Students should talk to their CGS Academic Advisor for further information.